hybridgroup/gocv-site/content/_index.md

 [![GoCV](images/gocvlogo.jpg)](https://gocv.io/)

-GoCV gives programmers who use the [Go programming language](https://golang.org/) access to the [OpenCV 3.3+](http://opencv.org/) computer vision library.
+GoCV gives programmers who use the [Go programming language](https://golang.org/) access to the [OpenCV 3 computer vision library](http://opencv.org/).

-The GoCV package supports the latest releases of Go and OpenCV (v3.4) on Linux, OS X, and Windows.
+The GoCV package supports the latest releases of Go and OpenCV v3.4 on Linux, macOS, and Windows.
 We intend to make the Go language a "first-class" client compatible with the latest developments in the OpenCV ecosystem.

 GoCV also supports the [Intel Computer Vision SDK](https://software.intel.com/en-us/cvsdk-devguide) using the Photography Vision Library (PVL).